reyestech/Splunk-Web-Site-Defacement/README.md

 To prepare for your investigation, I have staged the environment and configured Splunk for targeted hunts.
 This involved pivoting through HTTP/IDS data and authentication signals to both confirm the defacement and trace its root cause.

 **Preparation (Evidence Review)**:
-- Begin by skimming through the **GCPD memo** + **Alice’s journal** to establish a cohesive timeframe and identify any potential suspects involved in the incident.
+- Begin by skimming through the **GCPD memo** + **Alice's journal** to establish a cohesive timeframe and identify any potential suspects involved in the incident.
 - Document candidate IoCs, including IP addresses, fully qualified domain names (FQDNs), filenames, and hashes, to facilitate swift searches throughout your analysis.
 - Create a plan for subsequent pivots, focusing on various elements such as HTTP content types, user agents, POST/upload paths, and bursts of authentication attempts to uncover any suspicious activities.